GregoryRobetertson/Gregory-Portfolio/README.md

 ### Next Steps
 - Set up a way to send a message using the form
 - Update and finish styling

+## Day 4 Log

+### Tasks Completed

+- Set up a way to receive emails.
+- Changed styles.

+### Challenges and Solutions

+- Emails template wasn't right.
+I fixedd it by changing my email template on emailjs

+### Learnings and Insights

+- Discovered emailjs

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).